 This topic is applicable to Sonos owners only.

-This is the fourth stage of the assisted install option for your Raspberry Pi.
+This is the fourth and final stage of the assisted install option for your Raspberry Pi.
 The first step can be found here.

 This stage covers some wrap up jobs; some convenience functions, and some security functions to protect your database, and to protect your Raspberry Pi against hacker attack.